Libra-Agario/Libragar/README.md

 ### 3. ~/workspace/Libragar ->

 `cd cli`
 `autostart.sh`  <-- double click, then delete the line indicated in it.
+SAVE and then EXIT.

 ### 3.1  ~/workspace/Libragar ->